mikebains41-debug/ai-gpu-energy-optimizer-/README.md

 **Real-time GPU energy optimization for A100, H100, and AI factories.** Monitor power, temperature, and throttling.
 Predict OC levels before hardware throttling occurs.
 Deploy in 60 seconds.

-Built entirely on a Samsung S25 Ultra – no laptop, no desktop.
+Built entirely on a Samsung S25 Ultra – no laptop, no desktop.just out of curiosity.

 ---